Ameba-AIoT/ameba-iot-docs/ameba/en/fullmac/src/fullmac.rst

    .. tab:: FreeRTOS

       The FullMAC driver of FreeRTOS in the SDK is located at ``{SDK}/component/wifi/inic``.
-Users need to porting files in none_ipc_rtos if use other rtos IC as Host.
+Users need to porting files in none_ipc_rtos if use other FreeRtos IC as Host.

       ::